jasonbot/weblog/content/weblog/llms.md

 You may come to the conclusion that yes, LLMs are worth it.
 That's fine.
 I just hope you went though a process of thought and introspection and considered the pros and cons of the technology before loudly and enthusiastically adopting them into your life.

+[Here is a similar blog post that shares many of my points](https://nedbatchelder.com/blog/202503/horseless_intelligence.html).
+One particularly resonant quote:

+> ...I’m more concerned with Dickens-style harms: people losing jobs not because AI can do their work, but because people in charge will think AI can do other people’s work.
+Harms due to people misunderstanding what AI does and doesn’t do well and misusing it.

 > [Document edit history](https://github.com/jasonbot/weblog/commits/master/content/weblog/llms.md) -- There may have been changes since you last visited.